 Sources of event recorder data

 The event recorder gathers data from multiple sources into a single, local database on the endpoint.
-Kernel events are gathered from Linux and Windows tools.
-The optional Microsoft Sysmon configuration provides additional information about the executed processes on Windows endpoints.
+Kernel events are gathered from Linux, Mac, and Windows tools.
+On Windows endpoints, the optional Microsoft Sysmon configuration provides additional information about the executed processes.

-Trace is a powerful product on its own; however, when coupled with other Tanium products it provides the ability to apply the findings from your investigation as you investigate or at any time after.
+When coupled with other Tanium products you can apply the findings from an investigation as you investigate or at any time after.
 The findings from an investigation are essential inputs to short and long-term remediation plans, and they can be developed in parallel to the investigation from the start.

-To obtain a license for these and other Tanium products, see your Tanium Technical Account Manager (TAM).
+To obtain a license for these and other Tanium products, contact your Tanium Technical Account Manager (TAM).

 This documentation may provide access to or information about content, products (including hardware and software), and services provided by third parties (“Third Party Items”).
 With respect to such Third Party Items, Tanium Inc. and its affiliates (i) are not responsible for such items, and expressly disclaim all warranties and liability of any kind related to such Third Party Items and (ii) will not be responsible for any loss, costs, or damages incurred due to your access to or use of such Third Party Items unless expressly set forth otherwise in an applicable agreement between you and Tanium.

 Further, this documentation does not require or contemplate the use of or combination with Tanium products with any particular Third Party Items and neither Tanium nor its affiliates shall have any responsibility for any infringement of intellectual property rights caused by any such combination.
 You, and not Tanium, are responsible for determining that any combination of Third Party Items with Tanium products is appropriate and will not cause infringement of any third party intellectual property rights.